bvoight/mutvar_fwdRegr/README.md

 File output produced: (X and Y are placeholders for nucleotides, e.g. C-A or C-T or A-C, etc.)

      *.Rout: raw output from the given model_picker.R run CVsel_*way_X-Y.CVout: Text file for the summary output results for cross validation (training phase) and results for holdout (testing phase) including ALL features

      tryit_*way: the list of selected feature for the given interaction model (1way, 2way, 3way, or 4way).
 Format similar to files found in `modelfile` directory tryit_*way_X-Y.CVout: Text file for the summary output results for cross validation (training phase) and results for holdout (testing phase) including the subset of *selected* features

      modellist_X-Y: the list of all models that will be tested in cross validation

-### CONFIRMED! reproduces to this point at least for: C-T CpGs, A-T, and C-T non-CpG
+### CONFIRMED! reproduces to this point at least for: C-T CpGs, A-T, and C-T non-CpG.

 ### 3. Making summary tables for features selected (e.g. Suppl.
 Table 7a, 7b)